 A year on from the EU-Turkey migration deal and with recent talk of Turkish accession negotiations being frozen in light of the Turkish government’s repressive actions, Turkey’s relationship with […]Read More

 After more than a decade of tensions and two years of heated negotiations, a landmark nuclear deal between the P5+1 – the United States, the […]Read More

 Israel is bracing itself for new parliamentary elections to take place on March 17th, following the dismissal in early December of Cabinet ministers and coalition […]Read More

 To submit an article, for questions and ideas for the section “Middle East and North Africa”, please contact:

-Joana graduated in 2016 with a degree in Arabic and International Relations from the University of St Andrews.
-One of her specialisations was the development and ideology of the “Islamic State of Iraq and the Levant” (ISIL).
+Joana graduated in 2016 with a degree in Arabic and International Relations from the University of St Andrews and currently reads for the MSc in Sociology at the University of Oxford.
 Besides her studies, she worked with the St Andrews Coexistence Initiative to foster interfaith dialogue and understanding through student events and conferences on the topics of politics, society and religion.
 She has interned with the Regional Office Gulf States of the Konrad-Adenauer Foundation in Amman, the Permanent Mission of Germany to the United Nations in New York and the European Parliament in Brussels.
-Joana speaks German, English, French, Arabic and Spanish.
+Joana speaks German, English, French and Arabic.